Remote Learning Support

 Will tutoring be available?

 The Collab Lab will be providing virtual support for software assistance with the Adobe Suite, the iLife Suite, and the Office Suite.
 See their website for PDF tutorials.
 Ask questions or request a WebEx session through Collab Lab chat.
+The Collab Lab will be offering in person support, space will be limited.

 How can I access e-resources?